Power of Attorney Solicitors

 A Power of Attorney allows you to give someone you trust the power to act on your behalf.
-At the time of giving the power you must have sufficient mental capacity to make that decision.
+At the time of giving the power, you must have sufficient mental capacity to make that decision.

 Ordinary Power of Attorney

 A General or Specific “Ordinary Power of Attorney” (OPA) is usually used where the person giving the power requires assistance with their financial affairs in circumstances where it is physically inconvenient or impossible for the person to deal with the matters themselves – such as, for example, where someone becomes ill and physically incapacitated or where a document needs signing whilst abroad.
 The power can be as broad or narrow as you require and can allow the attorney to deal with all of your financial affairs or just specific matters such as selling a property or collecting a pension.
-Importantly, the OPA will automatically terminate on loss of capacity or death.
-If you want a power to continue once you have lost your capacity then you must give a Lasting Power of Attorney.
+Importantly, the OPA will automatically terminate on the loss of capacity or death.
+If you want the power to continue once you have lost your capacity then you must give a Lasting Power of Attorney.

 Lasting Power Of Attorney (LPA)

 The Mental Capacity Act 2005 introduced major new legislation relating to Powers of Attorney, to protect those lacking in capacity from abuse and duress.
 Properly completed Enduring Powers of Attorney prepared before 1st October 2007 remain valid, but the Act introduced two new types of Lasting Powers of Attorney to replace Enduring Powers of Attorney.

 - Property and financial affairs LPA – for powers to act and make decisions dealing with money and property